natancox/stardog-docs/src/docs/cluster.html.md

 ## Deploying a Stardog Cluster manually

 In addition to Starman, in this release we provide the ability to create a cluster manually using the `stardog-admin` commands and some additional configuration.
-Multiple Stardog and Zookeeper servers can be launched within the same machine or on multiple machines.
-In order to deploy a cluster in a single machine you must ensure that each Stardog and Zookeeper server have different home folders.
+Multiple Stardog and ZooKeeper servers can be launched within the same machine or on multiple machines.
+In order to deploy a cluster in a single machine you must ensure that each Stardog and ZooKeeper server have different home folders.

 For the following deployment example, we will assume two servers each with a different `$STARDOG_HOME`.